Paul Davies: Scientific research

 Davies is an outreach investigator at Arizona State University's Center for Convergence of Physical Science and Cancer Biology.
 This is part of a program set up by the National Institutes of Health's National Cancer Institute to involve physicists in cancer research which has set up a network of 12 Physical Sciences-Oncology Centers.
-Davies has been criticized for promoting a hypothesis that cancer is an evolutionary atavism or throwback to single-celled life, a claim that has been described as biologically unfounded.

 Awards

 Davies received the Templeton Prize in 1995.
+He was elected a Fellow of the Royal Society of Literature in 1999.
 Davies' talent as a communicator of science has been recognized in Australia by an Advance Australia Award and two Eureka Prizes, and in the UK by the 2001 Kelvin Medal and Prize by the Institute of Physics, and the 2002 Faraday Prize by The Royal Society.
 Davies was made a member of the Order of Australia in the 2007 Queen's birthday honours list.
 The minor planet 6870 Pauldavies is named after him.